tinnamchoi/resumes/src/resume.typ

   from: "2024 May",
   to: "Present",
 )
-- Redefine legacy C++ codebase, improving backwards compatibility while shrinking code size by over 50%
+- Redefine legacy C++ codebase using the pImpl paradigm, improving backwards compatibility while shrinking code by over 50%
-- Improve efficacy of debug tools by creating a more transparent interface in C++
+- Improve efficacy of internal debug tools by creating a more intuitive graphical user interface in C++
-- Streamline the development process with Python and Rust, speeding up tasks by 90% in some cases
+- Streamline the development process with Python and Rust, speeding up tasks such as compilation by 90% in some cases

 #experience(
   company: "Altacomm Technologies",